Back to blog

 End of "Photovoltaics for All" and Net Metering

-The “Photovoltaics for All” scheme officially expired on 31 December 2025, closing the door on net metering for new solar installations.
+The "Photovoltaics for All" scheme officially expired on 31 December 2025, closing the door on net metering for new solar installations.
+The Ministry of Energy originally planned to stop accepting applications on 1 August 2025, then extended the deadline to 1 October, and finally to the end of the year after public demand.

 Under the net metering model, homeowners were able to export excess electricity to the grid and receive kilowatt-hour (kWh) credits.
 These credits could later be used to offset electricity consumption on a one-to-one basis at retail value, making solar extremely attractive and financially predictable.